 Health Level-7 or HL7 refers to a set of international standards for the transfer of clinical and administrative data between software applications used by various healthcare providers.
 These standards focus on the application layer, which is “layer 7” in the OSI model.

-The HL7 standards are produced by the Health Level Seven International, an international standards organization, and are adopted by other standards-issuing bodies such as American National Standards Institute and International Organization for Standardization.
+The HL7 standards are produced by the Health Level Seven International, an international standards organisation, and are adopted by other standards-issuing bodies such as American National Standards Institute and International Organization for Standardisation.

 Transformer and HL7

 Transformer dramatically shortens the time taken to build validation and mapping solutions involving the HL7 standard.

 The analyst using Transformer creates solutions directly in the intuitive Design-Time GUI.
 There is no coding stage, even when the required data transformation is highly complex.
 Projects remain clearly articulated and easy to maintain, and removing the old-fashioned ‘spec handover’ from analyst to developer eliminates a major source of risk and delay.

 Transformer’s HL7 message definition library captures all the details of the HL7 standard in a business-friendly way, making them ideal for real-world project needs.
 Transformer’s libraries provide user-friendly names and full descriptions for all fields, components, and data range values, and fully supports cross-validation rules.

 Users create mappings very easily in Transformer.
 For example, copying a field from the source to the target message just takes a simple ‘drag and drop’ action – Transformer automatically takes care of any reformatting required between the source and target syntax.
 To handle more complex mappings, Transformer provides a huge range of ready-made ‘mapping action’ building blocks.
 These can include conditions, which can in turn be combined into complex logic.
 So even really complex solutions can be created at lightning pace.